 Another former high-school student described the fear that permeates the whole school system.
-He told how his sister was expelled for a month for singing a Freedom song and how the principal threatened him with expulsion when he wore a civil rights shirt to class.
-In these situations, he said, "parents are teachers.
+He told how his elster was expelled for a month for singing a Freedom song and how the principal threatened him with expulsion when he wore a civil rights shirt to class.
+In these situations, he said, "parents are afraid of their kids standing up to their teachers.
 That's why you just can't learn about the truth in the schools down here.
-There's just about no one to tell it to vou."
+There's just about no one to tell it to you."

-During the lunch break, a youngster from Starkville, who had been expelled in November for passing around an MSU petition in his school, talked about some of the problems he had experienced:
+During the lunch break, a youngster from Starkville, who had been expelled in November for passing around an MSU petition in his school, talked about some of the problems he had experienced;